valdemarjuniorr/springboot3-examples/testcontainers-example/README.md

 and [Testcontainers](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.1-Release-Notes#testcontainers).

 ### Docker-compose integration

-When your app is starting up, the Docker Compose integration will look for a configuration file in the current working directory.
+When our app is starting up, the Docker Compose integration will look for a configuration file in the current working directory.
 The following files are supported:

 - `docker-compose.yml` (case for this example)
 - `compose.yaml`